-- U.S. citizen or otherwise legally entitled to work in the U.S.; - Not attending school as defined by state law under RCW 28.1.175.100; - Age 16 through 24; - Selective Service Registration (males who are 18 or older and born on or after January 1, 1960), unless an exception is justified; and - Meet one or more of the following:
+- U.S. citizen or otherwise legally entitled to work in the U.S. (lawfully admitted permanent resident aliens, refugees, asylees, and parolees and other immigrants authorized by the Secretary of Homeland Security to work in the United States); - Not attending school as defined by state law under RCW 28.1.175.100; - Age 16 through 24; - Selective Service Registration (males who are 18 or older and born on or after January 1, 1960), unless an exception is justified; and - Meet one or more of the following:

 Category 1 A school dropout per WIOA Section 3(54) Category 2 A youth who is within the age of compulsory school attendance (for the purpose of WIOA, that encompasses 16-17 years old) but has not attended school for at least the most recent complete school year calendar quarter Category 3 A recipient of a secondary school diploma or its recognized equivalent who is a low-income individual and is basic skills deficient or an English language learner as defined in 2015-01 Eligibility Policy Category 4 An individual who is subject to the juvenile or adult justice system Category 5 A homeless individual (as defined in Section 41403(6) of the Violence Against Women Act of 1994 (42 U.S.C.
 14043e-2(6))), a homeless child or youth (as defined in Section 725(2) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
 11434a(2))), or a runaway Category 6 An individual in foster care or has aged out of the foster care system or who has attained the age of 16 years of age and left foster care for kinship guardianship or adoption; a child eligible for assistance under Section 477 of the Social Security Act (42 U.S.C.
-677) or in an out of home placement Category 7 An individual who is pregnant or parenting Category 8 A youth who is an individual with a disability A low-income individual who requires additional assistance to enter or complete an educational program or to secure employment and meets one or more of the following categories: Immigrant or refugee Migrant family or migrant/seasonal farmworker status Gang involved/affiliated/affected 6.1 Substance abuse (Personal/Family) Category 9 Victim of domestic violence/Sexual or child abuse Lacking stable/affordable housing Lacking a significant or positive work history Residing in an area with high rates of poverty or crime Family history of chronic unemployment Individuals as the Governor determines to have barriers to employment individuals, and individuals who are basic skills deficient.
+677) or in an out of home placement Category 7 An individual who is pregnant or parenting Category 8 A youth who is an individual with a disability

+A low-income individual who requires additional assistance to enter or complete an educational program or to secure employment and meets one or more of the following categories: Immigrant or refugee Migrant family or migrant/seasonal farmworker status Gang involved/affiliated/affected Substance abuse (Personal/Family) Category 9 Victim of domestic violence/Sexual or child abuse Lacking stable/affordable housing Lacking a significant or positive work history Residing in an area with high rates of poverty or crime Family history of chronic unemployment Individuals as the Governor determines to have barriers to employment